adeira/universe/src/graphql-global-id/README.md

 ```

 This is handy especially when you are migrating old code to this new type.
 Just change something like deprecated `databaseID` to `databaseID: id(opaque: false)` and that's it.

+Generally speaking, it's a bad practice to fetch `id(opaque: false)` without aliasing it!
+It's because it could lead to unexpected side effects in consistency of your UI.
+Always use the opaque ID for cache key (never the non-opaque version).
+Remember, the non-opaque ID is not guaranteed to be globally unique.